SmartDCCInnovation/duis-templates/README.md

 [Fuse.js][fusejs] library to easily search the templates, e.g. by *GBCS Use Case*, *Service Request Variant*, *Service Request Name*.

+## Tariff Builder

+Tariff data within GB smart metering is complex and directly building a tariff from a template is non-trivial.
+To help reduce the burden, a tariff builder is provided within this library.
+See example below.

 ## Usage

 Developed and tested against `node 16`.
 Install from `npm`: